wmsalves/bewear/README.md

 <div align="center">

-## 🎯 Propósito do Projeto
+## 🎯 Project Purpose

 </div>

-A ideia central foi construir uma plataforma de vendas online onde usuários possam:
+The main idea was to build an online sales platform where users can:
-- Explorar produtos organizados por categorias
+- Explore products organized by categories
-- Adicionar e remover itens do carrinho
+- Add and remove items from the cart
-- Realizar pedidos de forma prática e segura
+- Place orders easily and securely
-- Acompanhar o status das compras
+- Track the status of their purchases

-Além da funcionalidade, busquei aplicar boas práticas de desenvolvimento e tecnologias atuais para oferecer um projeto bem estruturado.
+Besides functionality, the project applied best development practices and modern technologies to provide a well-structured application.

 ---

 <div align="center">

-## ⚙️ Funcionalidades Implementadas
+## ⚙️ Implemented Features

 </div>

-- 📂 **Catálogo de Produtos** com filtros e categorias
+- 📂 **Product Catalog** with filters and categories
-- 🛒 **Carrinho Persistente** que mantém os itens mesmo após recarregar a página
+- 🛒 **Persistent Cart** that keeps items even after page reload
-- 💳 **Integração com Stripe** para simular pagamentos
+- 💳 **Stripe Integration** for payment simulation
-- 🔐 **Sistema de Autenticação** com cadastro e login
+- 🔐 **Authentication System** with signup and login
-- 📦 **Gestão de Pedidos** com histórico de compras
+- 📦 **Order Management** with purchase history
-- 📱 **Layout Responsivo** adaptado a desktop e mobile
+- 📱 **Responsive Layout** optimized for desktop and mobile
-- 🔍 **Recomendações de Produtos** para uma navegação mais interativa
+- 🔍 **Product Recommendations** for interactive navigation

 ---

 <div align="center">

-## 🖼️ Demonstração
+## 🖼️ Demo

 ![Preview do site](public/banner-02.png)